-Existing Uses.
+A. Existing Uses.

-- 1. Lawfully established uses occurring as of the effective date of this program shall be considered conforming to this program, with the exception of existing over-water residences and existing non-water-oriented commercial or industrial uses, which shall be considered non conforming. - 2.
+- 1. Lawfully established uses occurring as of the effective date of this program shall be considered conforming to this program, with the exception of existing over-water residences and existing non-water-oriented commercial or industrial uses, which shall be considered nonconforming. - 2.
 All lawfully established uses, both conforming and nonconforming, may continue and may be repaired, maintained, expanded or modified consistent with the Act and this program. - 3.
 Any change in use shall conform to the standards of this program and may require a conditional use permit (CUP) in accordance with Section 22.500.100(D).
 A CUP may be granted only if no reasonable alternative use meeting the standards is practical, and the proposed use will be at least as consistent with the policies and provisions of this program and the Act and as the uses in the area as the preexisting use.
-Conditions may be imposed that are necessary to assure compliance with the above findings and with the requirements of this program and the Act, to assure that the use will not result in a net loss of the evological function of the shareline. - 4.
-If a use is discontinued for twelve consecutive months or for twelve months during any two-year period, any subsequent use, if allowed, shall comply with the Act and this program.
+Conditions may be imposed that are necessary to assure compliance with the above findings and with the requirements of this program and the Act, to assure that the use will not become a nuisance or a hazard, and to assure that the use will not result in a net loss of the ecological function of the shoreline. - 4.
+If a use is discontinued for twelve consecutive months or for twelve months during any two-year period, any subsequent use, if a llowed, shall comply with the Act and this program.